Saadet-T/403Kangaroo/README.md

 2.There can be something goes on with the write permisson of the extension then it will give you a path to copy headers.txt and values.txt in given error.

-(I know that this GUI sucks but also coding a GUI sucks too)
+(I know that this GUI sucks but also coding a GUI sucks too, I will work on it sometime but truly I don't know when )